-- · Personnel management
+- Personnel management

-- · Project scheduling
+- Project scheduling

 - Organizational planning

 - Environmental planning and compliance

 - Safety

 - Product sales and support

 - Data information and analysis

 - Management of biological and chemical technologies

 - Finance

 - Internal and international communication

 Special emphasis is placed on integrating technologies and science into the management of the agriculture and natural resource agencies.
-Courses in the M.S.A.O.M. program are offered in convenience formats (primarily Web-based); thus the degree can be earned by place-bound professionals.
+Courses in the M.S.A.N.R. program are offered in convenience formats (primarily Web-based); thus the degree can be earned by place-bound professionals.

-Students can pursue either a non-thesis or a thesis option in the M.S.A.O.M. program.
-Students pursuing the thesis option will register for and complete the requirements of Agriculture 701-702, while students in the non-thesis option will register for and complete the requirements of Agriculture 791-792.
+Students can pursue either a non-thesis or a thesis option in the M.S.A.N.R. program.
+Students pursuing the thesis option will register for and complete the requirements of Agriculture 701-702 or Natural Resources Management 701-702, while students in the non-thesis option will register for and complete the requirements of Agriculture 791 or Natural Resources Management 791.